nathan-cox830/nathan-cox830/README.md

 ## Hi, I'm Nathan 👋

-I'm a student at the University of Notre Dame studying Applied and Computational Mathematics and Statistics.
+I'm a student at the University of Notre Dame studying Applied and Computational Mathematics and Statistics. <br>

+I am interested in the intersection of data, statistics, and solving real-world problems! <br>

+This semester, I have been working on exploring this interest through learning in my Intro to Data Science class, conducting research that utilizes data skills to address problems regarding student well-being on campus, and recently joining the iTREDS Scholars Program, an ethical AI and data science program.

 ## About Me
 - 🎓 Currently taking Introduction to Data Science